freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index850.md

 6 % 3; // 0
 ```

-Add an <code>isEven</code> function (to the global scope) which returns whether the number passed to it is even.
+Add an `isEven` function (to the global scope) which returns whether the number passed to it is even.
 </section>

 ## Instructions